 Simikot Kailash Zhangmu Tibet Tour

-Simikot Kailash Zhangmu Tibet Tour, though challenging, presents extraordinary experience that stands beyond human imagination and is almost inexplicable.
-Overwhelming landscapes, exotic cities, artistic monasteries, all these and more are awaiting to reward you.
+Simikot Kailash Zhangmu Tibet Tour, though challenging, presents an extraordinary experience that stands beyond human imagination and is almost inexplicable.
+Overwhelming landscapes, exotic cities, artistic monasteries, all these and more are waiting to reward you.
 If you long to discover the archetypal region within a short period of time, this trip is particularly designed targeting those parties who have limited time and yearning to explore the devout Kailash.
 The trip concludes with an overnight stay at Nyalam and then drive to the Friendship Bridge bordering Nepal and China.
 Simikot Kailash Zhangmu Tibet Tour one of the great tour Nepal and Tibet but Tibet is one of the cultural and religion typical as well as natural diversity

 Day 2: Sightseeing in Kathmandu valley by private vehicle with an expert tour guide.